paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### ToString

-Returns a string containing the list name and counts for it and the attached recycle bin.
+Returns a string containing the list name and counts entry counts.

 ### Map - A Dictionary Wrapper